 Highlights: outrageous and generally more delicious secret menu fare, queso, shady patio

 500 W William Cannon Dr, Austin, TX 78745

 Breakfast tacos served till 10:30 AM | Prices start at $1.83

-This is one of the few places on my list that passes the authenticity test: are there more Hispanic people in the place than white people?
+This is one of only a few places on my list that passes the authenticity test: are there more Hispanic people in the place than white people?
 Yes.
 Are order numbers called out in Spanish?
 Yes.
 The tortillas are made on site, obviously, this being a tortilleria and all, and it shows.
 The flour tortillas are thin and elemental.
 They’re flaky, with a paper-thin crispy layer on the griddled outside.
 The egg and chorizo is simple and delicious, and the bean and cheese is great too- the beans oozy in a good way and the cheese is a real Mexican melting cheese, not the pre-shredded orange stuff you typically find.
 The creamy green tomatillo and avocado sauce has no heat but adds a lovely brightness, the red sauce is 40% pepper seeds and is fiery and toasty.
 They’re great together.
 There’s a constant hum of activity while you eat as people come in to buy the salsa in 8 ounce containers from the cooler, or a fat stack of corn tortillas, fresh off the griddle.
 It’s outside the purview of this guide, but their lunch tacos are fantastic too, especially the desebrada, a simple and delicious stewed beef.
-If I’m not up for driving to Buda, or interested in spending $7 on a taco stuffed with sweet sweet barbecue (coming up next!), then Tortilleria Rio Grande is my pick for the best standard breakfast tacos.
+If I’m not up for driving to Buda, or interested in spending $7 on a taco stuffed with sweet sweet barbecue (coming up soon!), then Tortilleria Rio Grande is one of your best bets for great standard breakfast tacos.

 Highlights: light and flaky flour tortillas, creamy bean and cheese tacos, nice chorizo, really cheap prices